 I also learned that having a growth mindset made a big difference.
 Instead of feeling bad about mistakes, I saw them as chances to learn.
 This kept me motivated and less anxious.

 No matter how much I practiced, I still faced surprises during interviews.
 Sometimes, I got stuck on a tough question or lost my train of thought.
-That’s when real-time support became a game changer.
+That’s when real-time support became a game changer. the most suitable for CodeSignal tests is of course Linkjob's AI screenshot automatic analysis of code tests, which then returns the thought process and answers.
+It's really quite helpful when encountering more difficult problems.

 When I started my journey with codesignal anthropic practice, I thought technical skills would be my biggest challenge.
 I quickly realized that adaptability mattered just as much.
 Sometimes, I faced questions I had never seen before.
 Instead of panicking, I learned to pause, break down the problem, and try different approaches.
 Each mistake became a lesson.
 I stopped seeing errors as failures and started treating them as stepping stones.
-This shift in mindset made me more resilient and helped me grow faster than I expected.

 I discovered that learning from errors is the fastest way to improve.
 Every time I stumbled, I wrote down what happened and how I could do better next time.